Fuli, Hualien: Geography

 The township is located at the Huatung Valley.
 It has 9,681 inhabitants with 4,033 households around.
 The population is composed of Hakka, Hoklo, and Ami peoples.

 Administrative divisions

 Fengnan, Fuli, Funan, Luoshan, Mingli, Shipai, Tungli, Wanning, Wujiang, Xinxing, Xuetian Yongfeng and Zhutian Village.

 Economy

-The agricultural product of Fuli Rice is a famous rice in Taiwan and provides a well economy development and working chances for residents.
+Fuli Rice is a famous rice harvested in Taiwan that contributes to the economy and provides employment opportunities for residents.